Bergam0t/attendance_analyser/README.md

 ![image](https://github.com/Bergam0t/attendance_analyser/assets/29951987/adba9b4c-6b27-4393-8c63-6eae3ca9f85a)

-The app will process the file to generate graphs and summary metrics.
+The app will process the file to generate graphs and summary metrics, including
+- maximum simultaneous attendees
+- total unique attendees
+- mean duration of attendance
+- median duration of attendance
+- total duration of attendance across all attendees
+- a graph of concurrent attendees across time
+- a graph and table showing the distribution of the total time spend in a meeting by an attendee

 Deployed as a serverless on github pages using the stlite package, so all processing will take place in the browser.